MinlleSeok/blog/content/posts/go/first.md

 }
 ```

-- ¸Å°³º¯¼ö Å¸ÀÔÀº º¯¼ö¸í µÚ¿¡ ¸í½ÃÇÕ´Ï´Ù. (Notice that the type comes after the variable name)
+- ë§¤ê°œë³€ìˆ˜ íƒ€ì…ì€ ë³€ìˆ˜ëª… ë’¤ì— ëª…ì‹œí•©ë‹ˆë‹¤.
+(Notice that the type comes after the variable name)

-- µÎ °³ ÀÌ»óÀÇ ¸Å°³º¯¼ö°¡ °°Àº Å¸ÀÔÀ» ¾´´Ù¸é ¸¶Áö¸·¿¡ ÇÑ ¹ø ¸í½ÃÇÕ´Ï´Ù. (When two or more consecutive named function parameters share a type, you can omit the type from all but the last.)
+- ë‘ ê°œ ì´ìƒì˜ ë§¤ê°œë³€ìˆ˜ê°€ ê°™ì€ íƒ€ì…ì„ ì“´ë‹¤ë©´ ë§ˆì§€ë§‰ì— í•œ ë²ˆ ëª…ì‹œí•©ë‹ˆë‹¤.
+(When two or more consecutive named function parameters share a type, you can omit the type from all but the last.)

 ```go
 func add(x, y int) int {